poshAJ/PoshToolbox/docs/New-IPAddress.md

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+This function supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### String

-You can pipe an IP Address as a string to this cmdlet.
+You can pipe an IP Address as a string to this function.

 ## OUTPUTS